j-brentt/translationApp/README.md

      ```py
    pip install PyQt6
    ```
-3. Upon cloning the respository from GitHub, all that needs to be done next is to run the translationApplication.py script in your favourite IDE.
+3. Upon cloning the respository from GitHub, all that needs to be done next is to run the translationApplication.py script within your favourite IDE.

 ### Contact Information